This foreboding medieval castle was twice besieged by barons rebelling against the English king.

 Today, the castle is an English Heritage site and museum, where its rich medieval history can be explored to the full and the ruins of this atmospheric edifice may be easily visited on a day trip from London or Canterbury.

 Know Before You Go

-The castle is unfortunately not good for those with mobility issues as the entire tour is around irregular rough stone steps, many of them on tight spiral staircases.
+The castle is unfortunately not good for those with mobility issues as many of the floors are via irregular rough stone steps, many of them on tight spiral staircases.
+The inner keep can be viewed from a platform accessed by modern wooden steps from the first floor kiosk.
 There are benches throughout.
 It's 100+ steps to the top, and another 100+ back down.

 There are small car parks near the castle, and there is ample pay parking on the Esplanade along the river below the castle.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook